1871fotc/fotc/docs/walks/toowong-identities-a.md

 ## Henry Howard Payne <small>(9‑11‑15/16)</small>

-Henry landed in Brisbane aboard the Waterloo on 7 Jan 1850.
+Henry landed in Brisbane aboard the Waterloo on 7 January 1850.
 He farmed maize, lucerne and fruit on land stretching west from the Regatta Hotel.
 Henry was appointed to the first Toowong Shire Council in 1880.
-He died on 18 Feb 1903 aged 82.
+He died on 18 February 1903 aged 82.

 ???
 Example "Directions"